Rambleside offers $507M for two Morgans hotels

 In a letter sent Sunday to the Morgans board, Cohen said Hudson Square-based Rambleside would pay $507 million in cash to acquire the Hudson Hotel in Midtown and the Delano Hotel in Miami Beach from Morgans.

 Cohen also said Rambleside, which is “among the largest shareholders” in New York-based Morgans with around 4 percent of its common stock, is prepared to buy the entire company – though he didn’t provide details on such an offer.

 Vector Group president and CEO Howard Lorber, who serves as chairman of the Morgans board, declined to comment on the letter, according to the Wall Street Journal.
 The hotel company was reportedly seeking $700 million last year for the two hotels.

-But in his letter, Cohen suggested that a better way to maximize shareholder value would be for Morgans to sell the hotels and the management company separately — noting that “almost all of the major [Morgans] shareholders have communicated to the board, verbally and in writing, the lack of enthusiasm and disapproval of the reported potential transaction with SBE.”
+But Cohen, who criticized a possible merger last month, suggested that a better way to maximize shareholder value would be for Morgans to sell the hotels and the management company separately — noting that “almost all of the major [Morgans] shareholders have communicated to the board, verbally and in writing, the lack of enthusiasm and disapproval of the reported potential transaction with SBE.”

-Earlier this year, Rambleside also wrote to the leadership of real estate investment trust New York REIT, calling the company’s underperforming share price as “shocking” and calling for the divestment of core assets like One Worldwide Plaza.
+Rambleside also wrote an open letter to real estate investment trust New York REIT earlier this year, describing the company’s underperforming share price as “shocking” and calling for the divestment of core assets like Worldwide Plaza.
 [WSJ] – Rey Mashayekhi